fluxcd/flux2/docs/release/controllers.md

 ## Release cadence

-Flux controllers follow Kubernetes three releases per year cadence.
+Flux controllers are at least released at the same rate as Kubernetes, following their cadence of three minor releases per year.
 After each Kubernetes minor release, all controllers are tested against the latest Kubernetes version and are released at approximately two weeks after Kubernetes.
 The newly released controllers offer support for Kubernetes N-2 minor versions.

 A Flux controller may have more than three minor releases per year, if maintainers decide to ship a new feature or optimisation ahead of schedule.